redeyes/redeyes/README.md

 # Preview

-The goal is to support the following syntax and set of features:
+The *goal* is to eventually support as much of the following syntax and set of features as possible:

 ```scala
 import redeyes.api._